-Here are some tips that we hope will help you find your pet:
+Here are some tips that we hope will help you find your pet.

-First, search your property thoroughly.
+Sometimes a lost cat or dog will just be found hiding at home!
 Look behind, under and inside washing machines, clothes dryers, stoves, refrigerators, and dish washers.
 Look behind water heaters, in boxes, under furniture, under beds, in closets, in cabinets, in shelves and bookcases, in drain pipes, in sewer drains, in culvert pipes, under vehicles, in crawl spaces under the house, inside sheds and barns, etc. In the case of cats, also look in attic crawl spaces, on the roof, in roof gutters and up in the trees.

 Search the neighborhood.
 Walk or drive through your neighborhood several times each day.
 Ask neighbors, letter carriers and delivery people if they have seen your pet.
 Hand out a recent photograph of your pet and information on how you can be reached if your pet is found.